anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

     - minimum: two nodes per profile
 -	HW specifications
     -	Boot disks are dedicated with Flash technology disks
-    - In case of DPDK usage, extra cores must be reserved.
-The number of core to book for this overhead depend on the CPU frequency (Mpps available per core) and the number of Mpps to be delivered by node.
+    - In case of DPDK usage, cores (together with their sibling threads) must be reserved for DPDK Poll Mode Drivers (PMD), hugepages set to at least 1 GB, and all power settings disabled in the BIOS.
+The number of cores reserved for this overhead depends on the desired throughput (the number of Mpps we want to deliver).

 -	Sizing rules

 | Number of CPU sockets| s |